zeroc-ice/ice-demos/cpp11/Glacier2/simpleChat/README.md

 client
 ```

-If you plan to run this demo using clients running on different
+If you plan to run this demo using clients running on different hosts
-hosts than the glacier2router, it is necessary to first modify the
+than the glacier2router, it is necessary to first modify the
 configuration.
 You need to change the `Glacier2.Client.Endpoints`
-property in `config.glacier2` and the `Ice.Default.Router` and
+property in `config.glacier2` and the `Ice.Default.Router` property in
-`Chat.Client.Router` properties in config.
-In all cases you must
+`config.client`.
+In all cases you must set the host parameter of the
-replace the `-h 127.0.0.1` parameter with the actual external address
+`-h host` endpoint option to the actual external address of the machine
-of the machine on which glacier2router is running.
+on which glacier2router is running.

 When using Glacier2 session, the Glacier2 router destroys your
 sessions when a client goes away and otherwise becomes unresponsive.